 However, when carrying out numerical simulations, we find that this asymptotic quasi-Ponzi condition is indeed asymptotic, and doesn't instantiate itself in the immediate future.
+Further, if we allow our social movement to hire workers, the asymptotic Ponzi condition may not hold.

 When carrying out these simulations, we find that for some plausible parameters, the fraction of movement participants who do direct work grows until it reaches a peak, and then declines with time in favour of the fraction which dedicates themselves to earning money.
 Empirically, the exact magnitude and width of this peak depends heavily on the distance between initial movement size and initial capital.
+Besides our main scenario, we also simulate two secondary regimes; their dynamics are different from the main scenario, which serves to emphasize that our choice of location in the space of variables does matter.